Friday, 26 April –

 to tell him where the ditch was, in order to navigate the barge up the winding

-a foot, so that they could pass under a fixed 64 foot bridge.
+river.
 There was a festival at the Socastee swing bridge, just celebrating its existence – people will party for any reason (God bless them).

 We followed a boat called After 4 into the Barefoot Landings Marina, tying up to the floating dock just behind it.
 Turns out that After 4 has nothing to do with happy hour.
 Bob and Pam Haigh bought the boat after they raised four children.
 And when we went up to the flybridge for a glass of wine, we found we were docked right next to a restaurant.
 We met Dan and Cindy having wine and

-cheese at eye level not 10 ft away.
-Our friends Hans and Audrey Polzer have a place in Myrtle Beach, so we texted them to say we were here, thinking of them while they were out of town.
-But it turns out they were in town at the golf course.
-They suggested
+place in Myrtle Beach, so we texted them to say we were here, thinking of them while they

-meeting for dinner at Greg Norman’s Australian Grille.
+suggested meeting for dinner at Greg Norman’s Australian Grille.
 Do you believe we were docked at that very restaurant!
 It was truly a pleasure to see them – unexpected pleasure – and our conversation was so involved, we forgot to take their picture.
 Nice end to a nice day.

 Sunday, 28 April –